midgardproject/proposals/Semantic Data/Q&A.md

 > (indeyets) To some degree.
 At first we will provide solutions for different segments of the market.
 Later, probably, we will be able to provide alternative backend for Tracker.

+> (bergie) Tracker and Midgard have slightly different targets.
+Tracker wants to be an efficient triplestore for constrained devices like mobile phones, mostly aiming management of "desktop-like" data using the Nepomuk ontologies.
+Midgard aims to bridge desktop-scale and web-scale with a generic content repository that can manage things like business information.
+RDF triples are just a way to achieve this goal.
+Additionally, Midgard is usually multi-user while Tracker is usually single-user.

 * Which part of Midgard has to be untouched and which one has to be rewritten from scratch? (basically it is somehow related to bacwakrd compatibility)

 > (indeyets) Backwards compatibility should be ignored.
 We want to keep as much code as possible, but API part should change drastically.

+> (bergie) We should aim to retain some of the good concepts in Midgard.
+Replication and Workspaces are such examples.
+But APIs will be a bit different anyway as we're building them on top of GObject Introspection instead of "handcrafted per-language APIs"

 If, we are going to continue Midgard Content Repository:
 --------------------------------------------------------